BartoszKlonowski/browsing-stats/README.md

     </h1>
 </p>
 <p align="center">
-    Keep the track of how much time you spent on a website
+    Keep the track of all stats regarding your time spent on a website
 </p>
 <p align="center">
     <a href="https://github.com/BartoszKlonowski/browsing-stats/blob/main/LICENSE">